epochlab/LAM/README.md

 ## WORK-IN-PROGRESS

 ### Concept
-Graph-based segmentation and abstraction.

-Attractor dynamics of recurrent neural circuits offer a biologically plausiable for hierarchical segmentation.
-Relationship between attrator networks and the graph-theoretic processing of knowledge structures.
+Graph-based segmentation and clustering.
+LAM is an artificial neural network architecture that uses a Laplacian matrix as the underlying memory structure offering a biological abstraction of hierarchical segmentation.

 - Chunking of items
     - Increasing the number of items retained in the limited capacity of working memory